mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 Therefore, if the connection becomes broken, Vaadin client will simply freeze indefinitely.

-## Blinking progress bar

-What can cause the blinking progress bar?

-1. TCP/IP connection broken; Vaadin waiting for next heartbeat, ultimately giving up and performing resync.
-This can be remedied by make heartbeats fire more rapidly, or to reconfigure proxies/loadbalancers/others to stop killing the connection.
-2. Vaadin receives UIDL messages out-of-order.
-Not known how to make Vaadin give up faster, and not sure whether that's even a good idea.

 ## Solutions to try

-Hopefully something from the following might help.
-Usually the best thing is to prevent the connection from being broken at all costs, since that causes the Vaadin client to freeze indefinitely.
+Since a broken connection can cause the Vaadin client to freeze endlessly, usually the best thing is to prevent the connection from being broken at all costs.

 ### Make Heartbeats go faster